 Kelly’s main takeaway was that brands should re-evaluate how much bang for their buck they’re getting from digital channels like email and social media.
 Companies can then incorporate an automated, targeted triggered PDM approach to cut through the noise and combat digital overload.

-PRO-TIP: Triggers can be very effective in driving recency, but every website visitor is not created equal.
+PRO-TIP: Triggers can be very effective to drive recency, but every website visitor is not equal.
 Someone visiting a webpage or clicking “Add to Cart” isn’t always an accurate proxy for intent to purchase.
 Make sure when selecting a PDM partner that you understand whether or not they apply any machine learning informed by on-site behavior and transaction to optimize recipient pools and drive the most efficient performance for your brand.

 3. PDM Helps With Customer Retargeting